giantswarm/fmt/javascript/general_style_guide.md

 ### Selectors

-We access store from components using `mapStateToProps` (or `useSelector` hook alternatively), or selectors.
+We access the store from components using `mapStateToProps`, a `useSelector` hook, or selectors.

 Selectors live in the `.src/selectors/` directory.
 They can be: